v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 //            The token following the CPEAAPL
 ```

+At that point we can keep the `CPEAAPL` as is and continue parsing the rest of the program.
+For example, if the `CPEAAPL` is inside an `ArrowFunction`, we don't yet need to look at whether it's a valid arrow function parameter list or not - that can be done later.
+(Real-world parsers might choose to do the validity check right away, but from the spec point of view, we don't need to.)

 ### Restricting CPEAAPLs

 As we saw before, the grammar productions for `CPEAAPL` are very permissive and allow constructs (such as `(1, ...a)`) which are never valid.
-After we've done parsing the program according to the grammar rules, we need to disallow the corresponding illegal constructs.
+After we've done parsing the program according to the grammar, we need to disallow the corresponding illegal constructs.

 The spec does this by adding the following restrictions: